Distortion of surfaces in 3-manifolds: Distortion of surfaces is determined by the almost fiber part

-In the rest of this section, we equip $S$ with a hyperbolic metric $d_S$ such that the boundary (if nonempty) is totally geodesic and the simple closed curves of $\mathcal{T}_{g}$ are geodesics.
+In the rest of this section, we equip $S$ with a hyperbolic metric $d_S$ such that the boundary (if nonempty) is totally geodesic.

-\begin{proof}[Proof of Theorem~\ref{thm:distortionalmostfiber}] If $N$ is a graph manifold, then $N$ has a finite cover which is a simple graph manifold.
+\begin{proof}[Proof of Theorem~\ref{thm:distortionalmostfiber}] The non-geometric manifold $N$ has a finite cover such that each Seifert block in this cover is a trivial circle bundle over a hyperbolic surface (see Lemma~3.1 \cite{PW14}).
 We elevate $S \looparrowright N$ into this finite cover.
 By Proposition~\ref{prop:distortion2}, it suffices to prove the theorem in this cover.
-Thus, without of generality, we can assume that $N$ is a simple graph manifold.
+Thus, without loss of generality, we can assume that each Seifert block in $N$ is a trivial circle bundle over a hyperbolic surface.